Clive Thomas (football): Professional career

-A year later, at the World Cup in Argentina, he officiated the Round 1 match between Brazil and Sweden, in which he infamously blew the whistle for full time during a play from a corner kick, thus disallowing the late goal Zico scored moments later, which would have given Brazil a 2–1 win.
-This did not prevent Brazil from progressing in the tournament, although if the goal had been allowed they probably would not have had to encounter the hosts in the second phase.

-Thomas refereed the 1981 Football League Cup final between Liverpool and West Ham United and was labelled a "cheat" by West Ham manager John Lyall after allowing a late goal from Alan Kennedy to stand, despite the prone Sammy Lee lying on the grass in an offside position.
+Thomas refereed the 1981 Football League Cup final between Liverpool and West Ham United.
+West Ham manager John Lyall said "he felt cheated" after Thomas allowed a late goal from Alan Kennedy to stand, despite the prone Sammy Lee lying on the grass in an offside position and in a direct line of sight of the West Ham goalkeeper.
 Thomas declared that Lee was "not interfering with play".
-This incident occurred just two minutes before the end of extra time and looked likely to give Liverpool a 1-0 win, only for West Ham to equalise with a penalty in the final minute.
-Thomas also refereed the replay, which Liverpool won 2-1.
+This incident occurred just two minutes before the end of extra time and looked likely to give Liverpool a 1–0 win, only for West Ham to equalise with a penalty in the final minute.
+Thomas also refereed the replay, which Liverpool won 2–1.

 In the same season, he officiated an FA Cup semi-final between Tottenham Hotspur and Wolves and gave a controversial late penalty to Wolves, which was scored by Willie Carr and took the game to a replay.
-Wolves manager John Barnwell later admitted it was a tactical move as the game neared its end for Wolves players to drive into the box with the ball and fall at the merest touch, in case Thomas was "in one his moods".
+Wolves manager John Barnwell later admitted it was a tactical move as the game neared its end for Wolves players to drive into the box with the ball and fall at the merest touch, in case Thomas was "in one of his moods".

 Thomas retired as a referee in 1984.

+International matches

+Thomas officiated in both the 1974 and 1978 World Cups, and in the 1976 European Championship.

+During the 1976 European Championships in Yugoslavia, Thomas was the referee of the semi-final between Czechoslovakia and the Netherlands.
+In the extra time of that match, he missed a rough foul by Antonín Panenka on Johan Cruyff, after which Zdenek Nehoda was able to counter and score to give Czechoslovakia the lead.
+Willem van Hanegem received a red card after the incident for dissent.
+In a 2008 documentary by the Dutch TV program Andere Tijden Sport, Thomas admitted he made a mistake by not noticing the foul.
+He apologised to Cruyff and to the Dutch national team.

+At the 1978 World Cup in Argentina, he officiated the Round 1 match between Brazil and Sweden, in which he infamously blew the whistle for full-time during a play from a corner kick, so that a potential late goal by Zico, which would have given Brazil a 2–1 win, could not be scored.
+He argued that the match time had run out when the kick was taken.